 Architects should also be engaging with Indigenous people in the design and construction process, something Page supports with the National Aboriginal Design Agency, which brokers partnerships between Aboriginal artists and architects to design custom architectural hardware or integrated design in buildings.

 “In a practical sense, social justice in design means maximising opportunities for the project to be a vehicle for the economical independence of Indigenous people,” she writes in Building on Country.

 “It gives Indigenous people a voice in their environment, continuing the culture they have practised for millennia and ultimately helping all Australians to understand more about the places they engage with.”

 Now more than ever

-At the end of this month, Jefa Greenaway and Tristan Wong will transform the Australian pavilion at the Venice Architecture Biennale into an exhibition that is inclusive of our First Nations people and our neighbours.
+Jefa Greenaway and Tristan Wong transformed the Australian pavilion at the Venice Architecture Biennale into an exhibition that is inclusive of our First Nations people and our neighbours.

 For Page, this installation is proof that Australia is ready to understand its “true history” as a nation, to learn more about what really happened in this country and engage with it.

 “Now is the time for these stories to be heard,” she concludes.

 “The country and the world is crying out for the stories of Indigenous people.
 So I think, in the next 10 to 15 years, we’re going to see an architecture that is much more informed by family, community and our connection to nature, but also by truth telling.”